run-llama/llama_index/docs/getting_started/installation.md

 - [Install poetry](https://python-poetry.org/docs/#installation) - this will help you manage package dependencies
 - `poetry shell` - this command creates a virtual environment, which keeps installed packages contained to this project
 - `poetry install` - this will install the core starter package requirements
-- (Optional) `poetry install --with dev,docs` - this will install all dependencies needed for most local development
+- (Optional) `poetry install --with dev, docs` - this will install all dependencies needed for most local development

 From there, you can install integrations as needed with `pip`, For example: